About this site

 - draw information together on a single accessible website.

-AT Guide is a new on-line self-assessment support tool for people with dementia and their carers.
+AT Guide is an online self-assessment support tool for people with dementia and their carers.

-It is being developed by Trent DSDC in partnership with the Disabled Living Foundation, Innovations in Dementia and York St John University, to help people with dementia and their carers make informed decisions about the use of assistive technology to support independence.
-It will build on the information provided by AT Dementia and the DLF’s guided advice tool AskSara .
+It has been developed by Trent Dementia in partnership with the Disabled Living Foundation, Innovations in Dementia and York St John University to help people with dementia and their carers make informed decisions about the use of assistive technology to support independence.
+It builds on the information provided by AT Dementia and the DLF’s guided advice tool AskSara.

-With development funding from the Department of Health, the new tool will be designed with and for people with dementia to consider areas of daily living where they may experience difficulties and suggest advice and information on technologies and other strategies that may be helpful.
+With development funding from the Department of Health, the tool is designed for, and with the help of, people with dementia to consider areas of daily living where they may experience difficulties and suggests advice and information on technologies and other strategies that may be helpful.